THelpin/SymmetricFunctions/README.md

 ****************************************

-When uncompressed, the archive files give a number of files hanging from a directory called SymmetricFunctions/.
-This directory must be placed at (or linked from) one of the places Mathematica prepares for external applications.
-You can find the actual paths in your Mathematica installation in the variables $BaseDirectory and $UserBaseDirectory.
+After extracting the archive, you'll find multiple files contained within a directory named SymmetricFunctions-$BranchName/.
+Rename this directory to SymmetricFunctions/ and place it in a location where Mathematica looks for external packages.
+To find these locations, check the values of $BaseDirectory and $UserBaseDirectory in your Mathematica installation.
-You need the Applications/ subdirectory (or subfolder) of those returned by those variables.
+Specifically, you'll need to move the renamed directory into the Applications/ subdirectory of either of these paths.

 For Wolfram Language versions before 14.1 use Mathematica instead of Wolfram in the following links.